nuggetnchill/nuggetnchill/README.md

 ### Hi there 👋

-I'm Justin, but my internet friends`(I think they are my friends)` call me Nugget 🐤
+I'm Justin, but my internet friends call me Nugget 🐤

-My journey with Web Development started from a BBQ conversation and a lot briskets 🥩
+My journey with Web Development started from a BBQ conversation and a lot of briskets 🥩

 - 🔭 I’m currently working on improving my skills in web developing